edu-ap/gitdemo/Readme.md

-# Feature development branches are for
-- each developer to test their ideas in isolation and without impacting other developers

-## Alpha is the branch for building apps for early testers
+# Beta is the branch for building apps for early testers

-- These could be a small group of keen users or power users, sometimes including the development team.
+- These could be a **medium** group of receptive users who are keen to provide feedback.